belgif/thematic/URI/iceg_uri_standard_draft.md

 In order to define the basic concepts of the URI standard - namespaces, identifiers, versions - in a uniform manner, a number of guidelines should be followed.

-The context and the source for these guidelines on which the guidelines are based or inspired are always mentioned.

 **Rule 1**: the HTTPS or HTTP URI scheme must be used as the basis for the definition of the URIs.<br><br>
-Rule 1 is based on international Internet standards and practices.
-The Request for Comments (RFC recommendations) of the Internet Engineering Taskforce (IETF) recommend the URIs to follow  the HTTPS  or HTTP scheme .
-These URIs can be requested via the
-HTTP(S) GET protocol .
-In recent years, there is a growing consensus within various standardisation communities regarding the use of
+Although it is only one of the possible URI schemes allowed by IANA, there is a growing consensus within various standardisation communities (OGC, INSPIRE, W3C) to use the HTTP(S) URI scheme.
-HTTPS or the HTTP URI scheme  (OGC, INSPIRE, W3C).
-The HTTPS or HTTP URI scheme  is one of the possible URI schemes allowed by
-IANA (Internet Assigned Number Authority).

 The pattern for forming the URI is based on the guidelines from INSPIRE and ISA.

 **Rule 2**: All URIs must be defined following this pattern:
 ```
 http(s)://{domain}/{type}/{concept}(/{reference})*
 ```
 This convention has the advantage that URIs can be defined consistently.
-It is important that the URIs are described in a formal way, hence the following guidelines:
 * __Rule 2.1__: {domain}, {type} and {concept} are mandatory parts of the URI
-* __Rule 2.2__: References are optional and there can be more than one depending on the situation.
+* __Rule 2.2__: References are optional, and there can be more than one depending on the situation.
 * __Rule 2.3__: The basic combination {domain}/{type}/{concept} in the absence of a (/{reference})* may only refer to one resource ( =unique on the web) and must be invariable (since {reference} is optional).
 * __Rule 2.4__: The (/{reference})* in combination with {domain}/{type}/{concept} must be unique and constant on the web.
 This means that once the {reference} is assigned, the reference itself as well as the semantic description of the resource cannot be changed.

 ### Domain

-**Rule 3**: The name of the domain and all potential subdomains, must all be independent of the organisation, product, brand and time.
+**Rule 3**: The name of the domain and all potential subdomains, must be independent of the organisation, product, brand and time.

-The domain cannot contain a name that may seize to exist.
-After all, we want to avoid using a name in the domain name that can disappear or go out of use, because the domain name as a whole must always keep on existing to maintain persistence.
+The domain cannot contain a name that may seize to exist, since it must remain persistent.

 ### Type